What are the best stainless steel baby bottles?

 Pin For Later

 1. Kid Kanteen – Klean Kanteen

-The width of the bottles makes it difficult to interchange with different branded nipples.
-Yet the teat are great performers, sturdy silicone to prevent collapsing, with and anti-colic vent for airflow.
+The width of the bottles makes it difficult to interchange with brands of nipples.
+Yet the teats are great performers, sturdy silicone to prevent collapsing, with an anti-colic vent for airflow.
 These bottles are very easy to heat and can easily reach perfect temperature after 30 seconds in a jug of hot water.

 2. Pura Kiki

 If you’re looking for a stainless steel bottle to grow with your baby check out the Pura Kiki.
 You can use these bottles for newborns and adapt to a sippy cup or food container for toddlers.
 Available in plain steel or a range of bright colors to add some interest to feeding time.
 We particularly love that the collars of these bottles are also constructed from steel, unlike the plastic collars you get with some steel or glass bottles.

 The nipples are wide and sturdy, but we find they are slightly fast flowing.
 If you need to use a slower flow, you can interchange the nipples with any of the Born Free, Dr. Browns, and Think Baby ranges.

 The biggest disadvantage of using these bottles is that they are don’t offer convenience when cleaning.
 They are advised to be hand wash only and can cause peeling to the pain if maintained otherwise.
 If you opt for these, we recommend buying the natural steel to prevent this from happening.